I’m about to share a list of 5 things that I think confident, thriving, secure stepmoms don’t waste their time and energy worrying about.

 Podcast Episode 001: What the first year of our marriage was really like

-3. YOUR HUSBAND’S MARRIAGE TO HIS EX
+3. YOUR PARTNER’S MARRIAGE TO THEIR EX

 Everyone has a past; most people have relationships before they find their life partner.

 BUT no matter what that relationship looked like, it really has NOTHING to do with the current one.

 As stepmoms we like to think of our partners’s marriage to their first wife was horrible.
 It makes us feel better to assume that it was unhappy, and that she was a b*tch to him and they have now found the person they were truly meant to be with.
 It fits many stepmom’s storyline to villainize the ex.

 In trying to find a story that fits our current narrative (the dynamics of the current co-parenting relationship) we often ask questions about their relationship… sometimes the answers to those questions make us feel insecure.

 There is a really good chance that your partner had great times with their first wife.